maybekoi/Multi.hx-Server/README.md

 The server is built with [Node.js](https://nodejs.org), and uses [blessed](https://github.com/chjj/blessed) as a dependency.

-For other people to play with you, you'll need to set up **Port Forwarding** or use a service like [Hamachi](https://www.vpn.net/) or [ngrok](https://ngrok.com/).
+For other people to play with you, you'll need to set up **Port Forwarding** or use a service like [Hamachi](https://www.vpn.net/).

-If you still have questions after reading this entire page, you can DM me on Discord @XieneDev#7006.
-I will not answer questions about how to port forward, set up Hamachi or use ngrok.
+If you still have questions after reading this entire page, you can DM me on Discord @tydevx.

 # How to run it